reshaping-the-future/better-together-api/README.md

 ## Development tips
 Plugins are loaded and unloaded dynamically, so you do not need to restart the Better Together host app (or disconnect from other devices) when developing or deploying updates.
+For this to work well with Android Studio without a launcher Activity, you may need to go to Run > Edit Configurations… and set the Launch Options for your plugin's configuration to launch Nothing (rather than Default Activity).

 If your plugin does not provide a launcher Activity, you can import the default activity from the plugin API for a better experience when installing plugins from Google Play.
 When launched, `DefaultActivity` will open Better Together if it is installed.
 If not, it will open Google Play to the Better Together app's page.